Proxy-GS: Unified Occlusion Priors for Training and Inference in Structured 3D Gaussian Splatting: Experiment

 \section{Experiment}

-\paragraph{Datasets.} We begin by comparing our approach with other methods on the large-scale urban dataset~\citep{li2023matrixcity} to assess rendering quality.
+\paragraph{Datasets.} We begin by comparing our approach with other methods on the large-scale urban dataset MatrixCity~\citep{li2023matrixcity} to assess rendering quality.
 We follow the partition script of the MatrixCity, and divided the 8477 street images in its Small City into 5 blocks.
 Details can be seen in the Appendix~\ref{partition}.
-The evaluation is further extended to large-scale indoor scenes from Zip-NeRF~\citep{barron2023zip}.
-In addition, we also test on real-world street scenes from the Small City dataset~\citep{kerbl2024hierarchical}, as well as real-world aerial-view scenes from CUHK-LOWER~\citep{xiong2024gauu}, which contain relatively fewer occlusions.
+The evaluation is further extended to indoor scenes from Zip-NeRF~\citep{barron2023zip}.
+In addition, we also test on real-world scenes that have different levels of occlusion and scale, including a street scene: Small City dataset~\citep{kerbl2024hierarchical}, and aerial-view scenes from CUHK-LOWER~\citep{xiong2024gauu}.
+We select both indoor and aerial top-down scenes to examine whether our method incurs additional overhead in relatively small or minimally occluded environments. \paragraph{Evaluation Criterion.} We adopt three widely used image quality metrics to evaluate novel view synthesis: peak signal-to-noise ratio (PSNR), structural similarity index (SSIM), and learned perceptual image patch similarity (LPIPS)~\citep{zhang2018unreasonable}.
+In addition, we report frames per second (FPS) to measure the rendering speed of different methods.